LIFE proETV

 Coordinator: The Institute for Ecology of Industrial Areas (IETU)

-Cetaqua Barcelona, IOS, EIT RM, ENEA, INSAVALOR, KÖVET, ZAG
+Cetaqua Barcelona, IOS, EIT RM, ENEA, INSAVALOR, KÖVET, ZAG, ETA Denmarck

 LIFE-pro-ETV